 After 13 Year Campaign, S. 743 Sent to President’s Desk

-(Washington, DC) – The Government Accountability Project (GAP) hailed today's Senate passage of S. 743, the Whistleblower Protection Enhancement Act (WPEA), by unanimous consent.
+(Washington, DC) – The Government Accountability Project (GAP) hailed today’s Senate passage of S. 743, the Whistleblower Protection Enhancement Act (WPEA), by unanimous consent.
 The legislation would provide millions of federal workers with the rights they need to safely report government corruption and wrongdoing.
 The bill reflects an unequivocal bipartisan consensus, having received the vote of every member in the 112th Congress.
 The House of Representatives unanimously approved S. 743 in September, and the Senate immediately followed suit during the lame duck session.
-The text of the bill can be read here.

 GAP Legal Director Tom Devine commented: “After a 13 year roller coaster campaign, Congress unanimously has given whistleblowers who defend the public a fighting chance to defend themselves.
 This is a major victory for taxpayers and public servants, but a major defeat for special interests and bureaucrats.
 Free speech rights for government employees never have been stronger.